KellyWinther/Project_swe4s/README.md

 2) ```loading_utils.py``` ~ Contains three functions that are necessary for processing our data.
 Specifically, these functions are responsible for loading spike cluster data into a Pandas DataFrame and joining two DataFrames based on whether an 'event time' falls within a 'time window.'
 3) ```raster_plot.py``` ~ Uses the data produced by 'loading_utils.py' to generate "Raster plots."
 Raster plots are useful for visualizing discrete data.

 There are also two example scripts that demonstrate example usage of these functions.
-To the example script, run the following commands from the root directory...
+To the example script, run the following command from the root directory...
 ```
-cd src
-python example_call.py
+python src/example_call.py
 ```
 NOTE: As of now, the correlation matrix will not display when you run these commands.
 This is a consequence of a choice we made to create our snakemake workflow, and will be adjusted in future updates.